-Nebraska Gov. Pete Ricketts addresses the Nebraska Republican Party convention in Kearney, Neb.
+Nebraska Gov. Pete Ricketts addresses the Nebraska Republican Party convention in Kearney, Neb., in July 2022.
 (Aaron Sanderford/Nebraska Examiner)

 KEARNEY, Nebraska — A motivated group of old-guard conservatives and Trump-era populists took over the Nebraska Republican Party on Saturday, ousting and replacing state GOP Chairman Dan Welch.
 The move sparked at least a dozen resignations from GOP leaders.

 By Saturday night, the state’s dominant political party had lost its chairman, executive director, two of three district chairs, national committeewoman, three assistant state party chairs, secretary, treasurer and lawyer, among others.

 Party critics had pressed for change, with several saying they sent a message to Gov. Pete Ricketts and party leaders that the state GOP is more than a “party of one.”
 Cheers erupted when the amendment passed allowing delegates to fire GOP leaders.
 The crowd was quieter when Welch lost his vote.